slack-samples/bolt-java-starter-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission), and so on.

 ### `/logback.xml`

-[`logback-classic`](https://search.maven.org/artifact/ch.qos.logback/logback-classic) is imported as a dependency to configure the logs of the project, this configuration is defined in a [logback.xml](https://logback.qos.ch/manual/configuration.html) found `src/main/resources/logback.xml`.
+[`logback-classic`](https://search.maven.org/artifact/ch.qos.logback/logback-classic) is imported as a dependency to configure the logs of the project, this configuration is defined in a [logback.xml](https://logback.qos.ch/manual/configuration.html) found in `src/main/resources/logback.xml`.
 Note that by default the project should be logging `debug` level logs for slack dependencies.

 ### Tests